Yazdegerd III: Chinese assistance

 Yazdegerd had sent an envoy to the Chinese emperor seeking assistance in 638 after his first defeat to the Arabs, but nothing seems to have come of the visit.
 He sent another envoy to the Tang dynasty court in 639 "for offering tribute”.
-Yazdegerd continued to send envoys to China in 647 and again 647, even as he suffered defeats, in order to “seek assistance from the Chinese court with the hope to form a new army".
+Yazdegerd continued to send envoys to China in 647 and 648, even as he suffered defeats, in order to “seek assistance from the Chinese court with the hope to form a new army".
 The Chinese did eventually send assistance, but only after Yazdegerd was dead.
 His son Peroz III again sent envoys in 654 and 661.
 Following the second of these embassies, the Chinese established a "Persian military commandery" (波斯都督府) in 661 in the city of Zābol (疾陵城 Jilingcheng) in Tokharistan, and Peroz was appointed as Military Commander (都督 Dudu).
 In 679 a Chinese army accompanied Narsieh, the exiled son of Peroz, with orders to restore him to the Sasanian throne.
 But the army was detained in Tokharistan to repel the invasion of Western Turkic Khan Ashina Duzhi, which left Narsieh to fight against the Muslim Arabs without Chinese assistance for the next twenty years.
 Yazdegard III's grandson Prince Khosrau, son of Bahram VII (recorded as Juluo (俱羅 (Jū Luó)) in Chinese sources) attempted to continue his father's military efforts.
 He is likely the same "Khosrow" mentioned by al-Tabari.
 Khosrau's campaigns, and his first invasion of Persia, proved unsuccessful.